 Children at Open Circle

 School-aged children are invited to remain in the sanctuary during worship; quiet activities are available for them in the basket near the bulletin rack in the entry.
 A nursery, staffed by volunteers, is available during worship for infants, toddlers, and pre-school age children as needed.
+On the second Sunday of every month we offer an education time for children.
+After the opening songs children go downstairs and have age appropriate activities centered around a bible story or seasonal theme.
 If you have questions about our ministry with children, please contact Rhonda Pittman Gingrich.

 Open Circle Finances